 You have to undergo a medical examination by an IRCC-recognized panel physician before you can become a permanent resident.
 The doctor will screen you for any medical issues that might restrict your entry into Canada.

 You will also have to provide clearance certificates (police background check certificates) to show you don’t have any criminal records.
-Submit a clearance certificate from each country you have stayed for at least 6 months since the age of 18 years.
+Submit a clearance certificate from each country you have stayed in for at least 6 months since the age of 18 years.

 5. Submit Your E-Application